 - Realize the realities of divorce.
 You once loved your spouse, you chose this person for a reason.
 Is there work you can do to rekindle that feeling?
 Feelings follow actions.
 If you can act again like you did when you were dating, your feelings will likely change.
 Some people are willing to do this, some aren’t.

 - Know that you are still tied to this person if you have children with them – forever.
 You won’t be married or live in the same home, but you will always share your children, you will still raise them together, be there for graduation day, see them get married and be there when they have grandchildren – you just won’t do this together.

 - Still wanting divorce?
 Then determine which action you think is best for you.
 Most peoples default response is to call an attorney and start a war.
 This is one of the most expensive options.
 There are other options.

 - Explore which option is best for your divorce.
 You have the kitchen table approach, mediation (hiring one attorney for the family), collaborative divorce and litigation.

-Whatever you decide, take the time to do your research.
+Whatever you decide, take the time to do your research even during divorce month.
 Explore all your options, ask all your questions.
 You only have one chance to get this right.
 Be sure you secure your financial future after divorce.
 Contact us today for your FREE 30 minute Consult at DivorceStrategiesGroup.com